How to Water Your Citrus Tree

 • 2 min read

-These days most people need a stainless steel, double-walled, vacuum insulated water bottle just to help them remember to drink their recommended two liters a day.
-If we can’t water our persons, what hope do our house plants have?
+These days, most people need a stainless steel, double-walled, vacuum-insulated water bottle just to help them remember to drink the recommended two liters of water a day.
+If we can't remember to hydrate ourselves, what hope do our houseplants have?
 Luckily, there are several easily integrated habits that will help you get better at keeping your plants healthy.

-Plants absorb water from the soil through a process called osmosis.
 By testing the soil around your plant with your finger, you can tell by the texture of the top layer if your plant is due for more water.
-If the first inch down from the surface are still moist, you can generally leave off watering for a while.
+If the first inch to an inch and a half down from the surface is still moist, you can generally leave off watering for a while.
+Check back the next day or two.

 Other important details that may help demystify water retention and loss are: